MAaJIi/light-currency-converter/README.markdown

     $('textarea.tagme').tagify();

-To read the values in the field, call serialize met
+To read the values in the field, call serialize method